-Maendeleo Foundation’s mission is to complement the existing education system by making computers available to people of all ages, providing customized training, and encouraging and supporting the formation of Information Communication Technology businesses.
+OUR STORYMaendeleo Foundation’s mission is to suppliment the existing education system by making computers available to people of all ages, providing customized training, as well as encouraging and supporting the formation of local businesses.
+Get Involved

 “Maendeleo” means “progress” in Swahili.
 Progress is at the core of all our work and our innovations.

 The organization was started in 2007 based on an idea of an American Software Developer, Eric Morrow (RIP) who wondered how he could use his skills and experience to support computer education in Uganda.
 During his visit to Uganda in 2007, Eric visited a number of villages, schools and volunteered at a school library.
 During his volunteer time at the school library, his computer became an attraction to all the kids, teachers and some passers-by.
 They were all very eager to see what this machine could do.